zaman13/Particle-Swarm-Optimization-Fortran-95/README.md

 The data of each run is saved in a time-stamped folder.
 The folder contains a csv data file and a text logfile.

+The included fitness.f95 file contains several well-known benchmark functions for testing the code.
+Note that the bounds of the solution space must be changed in the main file depending on which benchmark function is used.

 ## Compiling
 Use gfortran to compile the code: